ZubairAlMamun2/Blood-Donation-App/README.md

 ## Overview
 The Blood Donation App is designed to create a user-friendly platform that facilitates blood donation activities.
-It connects donors with those in need, promoting a seamless and efficient donation process.
+It connects donors with those in need, promoting a seamless and efficient donation process....

 ## Live Project
 [https://bloooddonate-1971.netlify.app/](https://bloooddonate-1971.netlify.app/)